trevorsandy/lpub3d-ci/mainApp/docs/README.txt

 - Enhamcement - Automatic restart #790
 - Enhancement - Expanded part filter options #786
 - Enhancement - Improve integration of BuildMods with fade steps and highlight step #776
+- Change - AbEnd on insert a page pointer at the top of a STEP #789
 - Change - Add minizip unzOpen to quazip to avoid violating ODR #787
 - Change - AppImage build Qt Network SSL limitation #784
 - Change - Errors loading files with MODEL_PIECES meta-command #779